Ctenolucius hujeta: Etymology

 Ctenolucius hujeta is one of two species in the genus Ctenolucius.
 The name combines cteno, from the Greek ktenós meaning "comb", and the Latin lucius, which means "pike".
 The specific name, hujeta, is a local vernacular name for this species among Venezuelan fishermen.

 Description

 Ctenolucius hujeta has both its dorsal and anal fins supported by 10 or 11 soft rays.
 It has an elongated body with a maximum standard length of 26 cm.
 This species differs from its congener, C. beani, by having no horizontal lines on the body, or, if they are preset, they are very indistinct.
 However, some larger specimens may show more distinct lines than the smaller ones.
 There are also skeletal and scale count differences.

 Distribution and habitat

-Ctenolucius hujeta is found in northern South America, where it occurs in the Magdalena, Cauca, and Sinu River basins in Colombiaand in the Lake Maracaibo drainage system in Venezuela.
+Ctenolucius hujeta is found in northern South America, where it occurs in the Magdalena, Cauca, and Sinu River basins in Colombia and in the Lake Maracaibo drainage system in Venezuela.
 It can be found in rivers, streams, floodplains, lakes, and wetlands.